 This procedure is done when the heart valves are not opening properly to keep blood flowing to the heart.

-At Health First, our Interventional Radiologists use fluoroscopy, CT, and ultrasound in nonsurgical treatment of various disorders including angioplasty and stents.
+At Health First, our Interventional Cardiologists use fluoroscopy, CT, and ultrasound in nonsurgical treatment of various disorders including angioplasty and stents.

 Angioplasty or carotid angioplasty is done when blood flow in the carotid artery becomes partly or totally blocked by fatty material called plaque.
 This can reduce the blood supply to your brain, which can cause a stroke.